ProjectLiminality/ProjectLiminalityMVP/DreamExplorerREADME.md

     - Render the 3D environment
     - Manage the overall layout of DreamNodes
     - Handle global interactions (e.g., camera movement, global events)
+    - Orchestrate the position, scale, and rotation of its children (DreamNodes)
+    - Spawn and position nodes
+    - Receive and handle events like clicking on nodes
+    - Pass interaction information to appropriate utility functions for calculations
   - Interactions:
-    - With DreamGraph: Receives node positioning information
     - With Camera: Controls the viewpoint of the 3D space
-    - With DreamNodes: Renders and updates their positions
+    - With DreamNodes: Renders, updates their positions, and manages their lifecycle
+    - With utility functions: Sends interaction data and receives updated positioning information

 - `DreamNode`: Component representing individual DreamNodes.
   - Responsibilities:
-    - Manage its own position, rotation, and scale within the DreamSpace
+    - Render its visual representation
     - Handle interactions specific to the node (e.g., click, hover)
     - Toggle between DreamTalk and DreamSong views
   - Interactions:
-    - With DreamSpace: Receives positioning updates
+    - With DreamSpace: Receives positioning updates and interaction handlers
-    - With DreamTalk and DreamSong: Manages which one is displayed

 - `DreamTalk`: Component to display the visual representation (PNG or GIF) on the front of a DreamNode.
   - Responsibilities: